AnalogJ/Veil/README.md

 - Notifications when invalid input, invalid certificate or encryption failures.
 - Download All using javascript zip file generator.
 - Download certificates using [Blob.js](https://github.com/eligrey/Blob.js/blob/master/Blob.js)
+- Use the notification api to message the user when a new credential has been added?

 `var bb = new BlobBuilder();
  bb.append((new XMLSerializer).serializeToString(document));